declare-lab/contextual-utterance-level-multimodal-sentiment-analysis/README.md

 Code is written in Python (2.7) and requires Keras (2.0.6) with Theano backend.

 ### Description
+In this paper, we propose a LSTM-based model that enables utterances to capture contextual information from their surroundings in the same video, thus aiding the classification process in multimodal sentiment analysis.

 ![Alt text](network.jpg?raw=true "Title")

 This repository contains the code for the mentioned paper.
 Each contextual LSTM (Figure 2 in the paper) is implemented as shown in above figure.
 For more details, please refer to the paper.